-At the Lee Health Regional Cancer Center, we know that a cancer diagnosis can be frightening for you and your family.
+At the Lee Health Cancer Institute, we know that a cancer diagnosis can be frightening for you and your family.
 And questions and confusion about care only add to this anxiety.
 That’s why we developed our Cancer Navigator program.

 What is nurse navigation?